01 – Radio Beijing announces that Tibet will shortly be “liberated”.

 16 – President Truman declares a national state of emergency as UN forces suffer further setbacks in Korea.

-18 – In Melbourne (Australia), John Bryan Kerr’s death sentence is commuted to 20 years jail.
+18 – In Melbourne (Australia), John Bryan Kerr’s death sentence is commuted to 20 years in jail.

 19 – Eisenhower is appointed head of NATO forces.